You can find almost everything you need to build your

 - The capacity to enter into relations with other states

-The remainder of the first ten articles explains that a state's existence is independent of the recognition of other states and is free to act on its behalf — and that no form is free to intervene in the affairs of another.
+The remainder of the first ten articles explains that a state's existence is independent of the recognition of other states that it is free to act on its behalf—and that no form is free to intervene in the affairs of another.

 Please note that these are not laws in the traditional sense.
 You are free to declare yourself a country anytime, anywhere.

-A micronation is an entity whose members claim to belong to an independent nation or sovereign state but lack legal recognition by world governments or major international organisations.
+A micronation is an entity whose members claim to belong to an independent nation or sovereign state but lack legal recognition by world governments or major international organizations.

-Most are geographically very small but range from less than a square meter to more than a million square km.
+Most are geographically very small, ranging from less than a square meter to more than a million square kilometers.

 They are usually the outgrowth of a single individual.

-A micronation expresses a formal, persistent, unrecognised claim of sovereignty over some physical territory.
+A micronation expresses a formal, persistent, unrecognized claim of sovereignty over some physical territory.

 Micronations are distinct from actual secessionist movements; micronations' activities are almost always trivial enough to be ignored rather than challenged by the established nations whose territory they claim.